Vahagn Asatryan: Second Nagorno-Karabakh War

-Vahagn Asatryan took part in the armed conflict in Nagorno-Karabakh, where he was posthumously awarded the title of National Hero of Armenia for his distinction in military activity.
+Vahagn Asatryan took part in the armed conflict in Nagorno-Karabakh, where he was killed in action at the Battle of Hadrut.
+He was posthumously awarded the title of National Hero of Armenia for his distinction in military activity.

 Funeral

 On 15 October 2020, Asatryan was buried in the Yerablur Military Pantheon.

 Awards and honors

 On October 15, 2020, the Prime Minister of Armenia Nikol Pashinyan submitted a petition to the President of the Republic to posthumously confer the title of National Hero to Colonel Vahagn Asatryan.
 On the same day, by the decree of the President of Armenia Armen Sarkissian, Vahagn Asatryan was posthumously awarded the Order of the Fatherland for outstanding services in the defense and security of the Motherland, dedication during hostilities and was awarded the title of National Hero of Armenia.

 Personal life

 He was married and raised two sons.